-- Develop a Multibenefit Agricultural Land Repurposing Plan to reduce reliance on groundwater while providing regionally appropriate benefits, including community health, economic wellbeing, water supply, habitat, renewable energy, and climate benefits; - 2.
+- 1. Develop a Multibenefit Agricultural Land Repurposing Plan to reduce reliance on groundwater while providing regionally appropriate benefits, including community health, economic wellbeing, water supply, habitat, renewable energy, and climate benefits; - 2.
 Complete project development and permitting to generate implementation-ready projects to repurpose agricultural lands for funding consideration; - 3.
 Implement land repurposing projects that achieve multiple benefits; - 4.
 Support capacity needs of partners to achieve the deliverables of the grant; - 5.
 Conduct outreach, education, and training as needed to facilitate and build capacity to implement the above activities; and - 6.
 Conduct monitoring to ensure defined conservation outcomes from projects have been achieved and maintained for the agreed upon duration the benefit.

-The majority of each block grant recipient's budget should go toward project development and project implementation.
 Block grant recipients may conduct work toward each deliverable in parallel or sequentially as is appropriate for their region and the successful implementation of their grant.